KQM-git/TCL/characters/geo/noelle.md

 {% tab title="C1" %}
 ### I Got Your Back

-While Sweeping time and Breastplate are both in effect, the chance of Breastplate’s healing effects activating are increased to 100%.
+While **Sweeping Time** and **Breastplate** are both in effect, the chance of Breastplate’s healing effects activating are increased to 100%.
 {% endtab %}

 {% tab title="C2" %}